oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 The estimated runtime for this script is about 10-20 minutes.
 It will open a server at localhost:8181.
 After the terminal prints `INFO ... http://0.0.0.0:8181` or `+ 27 hidden modules`, open localhost:8181 in your local computer browser.
 If the Oppia server does not load, restart this step.

+**Note:** The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with “INFO”) and you’re able to navigate to the page.

 ## Running frontend tests

 **Note**: run_frontend_tests.py might not run correctly every time, and we’re still working on figuring out why.